Allergy Services for Primary Care Physicians: Expanding Access to Long-Term Allergy Relief

 Filling a Gap in the Market

-Consider whether adding an ancillary service to the practice will be profitable.
-The most popular ancillary services adopted by internal and family medicine are lab services, ECG, prescription dispensing, and radiology/imaging.
-Adding a service into a market that is saturated may not be a good business decision.
+Consider whether adding an ancillary medical service to the practice will be profitable.
+The most popular ancillary medical services adopted by internal and family medicine are lab services, ECG, prescription dispensing, and radiology/imaging.
+Adding an ancillary service into a market that is saturated may not be a good business decision.
 While shopping around for service line vendors, consider what unique market gap you can fill that fits your patient base.

 Vendor Buy-In